BobD/kabem/README.md

 ###Adding a BEM context for testing
 Every BEM modifier classname you fill with some CSS will get a seperate HTML page in the build/develop folder for easy testing.
 But some modifiers only make sense in combination with other modifiers.
 So you can sum these modifier classnames up in config/bem-context.json ("default") and they will be injected in every modifier page.
 Or you can add them under a different name and run grunt with --context=your-bem-context.

+###Adding some responsive states
+Using responsive states with kaBEM is rather easy.
+You can add some media queries mixins for Sass like (these) [https://github.com/paranoida/sass-mediaqueries] in your 'css/helpers/_utils.scss', and start using them in your block/element/modifiers scss files where needed.
+You might also define some global breakpoint values for min-width and the like in your 'css/helpers/_variables.scss' so you have those availble in all your media queries.

 ###Getting Started